Thought of as a combination of breakfast and lunch, these brunch menus are a most delicious way to entertain

 I also served:

 Toss cooked angel hair pasta with olive oil, lots of minced garlic, pinch of hot red pepper flakes, lots of softened butter and shredded Parmesan cheese.
-Keep in a low oven while other dishes are finishing and cheese is melted (this simple dish was the hit of the brunch).
+Keep in a low oven while other dishes are finishing and cheese is melted.
+I was amazed that this simple dish was the hit of the brunch!

 Yogurt Parfaits with Granola and Fruit